Marketing Attribution: Everything You Need to Know

 Last interaction

-In a last interaction attribution model, all of the credit for the conversion would go to the last touchpoint in the customer’s journey.
-For example, if a customer found one of your blog posts on a search engine, browsed through your social media page, and then decided to fill out your contact form, the credit for the conversion would go to social media.
+In a last interaction attribution model, all of the credit for the conversion goes to the last touchpoint in the customer’s journey.
+For example, if a customer found one of your blog posts on a search engine, browsed through your social media page, and then decided to fill out your contact form, the credit for the conversion would go to the social media page.

 Do you want to analyze which calls to action (CTAs) and campaigns are the most effective in encouraging users to contact your business or make a purchase?
-Then a last interaction model could be a good option for you.
+If so, a last interaction model could be a good option for you.

 Linear